Xenolfair/Project2Prog3/README.md

-# Proyecto de Programación 3 - CIAF 📚
+# Programming 3 Project - CIAF 📚

-¡Hola!
-Soy **Miguel Angel Ballesteros**, y este es mi proyecto para la asignatura de **Programación 3** en **CIAF**.
+Hello!
+I'm **Miguel Angel Ballesteros**, and this is my project for the **Programming 3** course at **CIAF**.

-## Descripción del Proyecto
+## Project Description
-Este proyecto tiene como objetivo desarrollar una aplicación de gestión de biblioteca.
-La aplicación permite registrar libros, llevar un control de préstamos y devoluciones, y gestionar la disponibilidad de los libros.
+The goal of this project is to develop a library management application.
+The application allows users to register books, keep track of loans and returns, and manage book availability.

-## Funcionalidades
+## Features
-- Agregar libros al inventario.
+- Add books to the inventory.
-- Control de Disponibilidad de libros.
+- Availability control for books.
-- Marcar libros como prestados o disponibles.
+- Mark books as borrowed or available.
-- Registrar préstamos y devoluciones.
+- Record loans and returns.
-- Buscar libros por título, autor o ISBN.
+- Search for books by title, author, or ISBN.
-- Información Detallada de la libreria.
+- Detailed library information.
-- Interfaz de Usuario Intuitiva.
+- Intuitive User Interface.

-## Tecnologías Utilizadas
+## Technologies Used
 - Java
 - Git
 - GitHub

-## Instrucciones de Uso
+## Usage Instructions
-1. Clona este repositorio en tu máquina local.
+1. Clone this repository to your local machine.
-2. Compila y ejecuta la aplicación.
+2. Compile and run the application.
-3. Sigue las instrucciones en pantalla para agregar libros, realizar préstamos y gestionar la biblioteca.
+3. Follow the on-screen instructions to add books, make loans, and manage the library.

-¡Gracias por revisar mi proyecto!
+Thank you for reviewing my project! 📚🔍